kranyum-a/LantekCodingChallenge/README.md

 - **Integration Test**: Verify the application's interaction with Lantek's API.

 ### 4.2.
 Running the Tests
-Run all tests (unit and integration) using
+To run all tests (unit and integration) navigate to the `CuttingMachinesApp/CuttingMachinesApp.Test` directory and execute:
 ```bash
 dotnet test
 ```